tonyo/nginx-too-many-close-wait/README.md

 * Is the issue present when keep-alive is disabled in Nginx (`keepalive_timeout 0`)?

-  No, I couldn't reproduce the issue in that situation.
+  No, we couldn't reproduce the issue in that situation.

 * Has it caused any real problems yet?

   We haven't seen any hard failures (as in, crashes or unwanted 500 responses) because of this yet, but it does look like a socket leak, which might result in undesired behavior in the future.

+* Are there any known workarounds?

+  There is a [thread on Nginx forums](https://forum.nginx.org/read.php?2,286665,286699#msg-286699) with an issue that seems related.
+There is a suggested patch in the thread, and we tried it in our test environment.
+It seems that with the patch applied the issue cannot be reproduced, however we cannot make any claims about it being a proper fix just yet.